oyvindberg/typo/site-in/type-safety/type-flow.md

 title: Type flow
 ---

-typo follows "dependencies" between postgres columns (foreign keys and view dependencies) so the more specific types (like [id types](../type-safety/id-types.md) and [user-selected-types](../type-safety/user-selected-types.md)) can "flow" downstream from the base column to other tables which reference it.
+Typo follows "dependencies" between PostgreSQL columns (foreign keys and view dependencies) so the more specific types (like [id types](../type-safety/id-types.md) and [user-selected-types](../type-safety/user-selected-types.md)) can "flow" downstream from the base column to other tables which reference it.